 The main goal when it comes to addressing aging in oily skin is to balance oil production.
 “Salicylic acid is wonderful for this,” says Hatfield.
 “Niacinamide is also a great ingredient that helps to regulate oil production.”
-Try incorporating a cleanser with salicylic acid into your routine, like the SkinCeuticals Clarifying Cleanser and then follow up with the CeraVe AM Facial Moisturizing Lotion with Sunscreen, which is formulated with hydrating hyaluronic acid, ceramides to help restore and maintain your skin’s barrier and soothing niacinamide.
+Try incorporating a cleanser with salicylic acid into your routine, like the Vichy Normaderm PhytoAction Daily Deep Cleansing Gel and then follow up with the CeraVe AM Facial Moisturizing Lotion with Sunscreen, which is formulated with hydrating hyaluronic acid, ceramides to help restore and maintain your skin’s barrier and soothing niacinamide.

 “Some ingredients that are potentially irritating, like retinoids and alpha-hydroxy-acids, may be better tolerated by less sensitive, oilier skin types,” says Dr. Hadley.
 That means, don’t be afraid to incorporate a retinol to help prevent premature signs of aging.
-If you’re new to retinol, start with a product that has a low percentage of the ingredient, like the SkinCeuticals Retinol 0.5 Face Cream.
-It’s important to build up your tolerance when using retinol but once you do, the results are worth it.
+If you’re new to retinol, start by using a product once or twice a week that has a low percentage of the ingredient, like the SkinCeuticals Retinol 0.5 Face Cream.
+It’s important to build up your tolerance when using retinol, but once you do, the results are worth it.

 How to Address Signs of Aging If You Have Mature Skin